natalieg1/lebron-quote-generator/README.md

 3. Make the script executable:
    ```
-   chmod +x fortune.py
+   chmod +x quotes.py
    ```

 ## Usage

-Run the fortune cookie simulator:
+Run the LeBron quotes generator:

 ```
-python fortune.py
+python quotes.py
 ```

-For a new fortune, simply run the command again.
+For a new quote, simply run the command again.

 ### Options

 - `-n` or `--no-color`: Disable colored output
-- `-c` or `--count [number]`: Generate multiple fortunes (default: 1)
+- `-c` or `--count [number]`: Generate multiple quotess (default: 1)
 - `-h` or `--help`: Show help message

 Example:
 ```
-python fortune.py -c 3
+python quotes.py -c 3
 ```

-## Customizing Fortunes
+## Customizing quotess

-To add your own fortunes, edit the `fortunes.txt` file.
-Each fortune should be on a new line.
+To add your own quotess, edit the `quotes.txt` file.
+Each quote should be on a new line.

-## License

-MIT